-Remember this key point: Upfront commissions give a lot of incentives to get someone into an annuity and little incentive to continue to provide service and advice after you are locked into a contract with large surrender fees.
+If you are asking yourself whether or not you should buy an annuity, remember this key point: Upfront commissions give a lot of incentives to get someone into an annuity and little incentive to continue to provide service and advice after you are locked into a contract with large surrender fees.

 There are starting to be annuities sold with no commission as long as they are sold through certain Registered Investment Advisor platforms.
 The annuity does not have a commission as part of its payout so the returns may be higher or fees lower.
 Every firm does it different, but in some cases you pay the advisor whatever fee you negotiated to find and advise on an annuity instead of the insurance company paying an agent to sell their annuities.

 Annuities can be very complex.
 The purchaser of an annuity gets a long legal contract and it is full of legalese and technical terms.
 It is not a flexible contract.

 After college I worked at a call center in customer service for individuals who owned annuities from that company.
 People never knew how these contracts really worked until the very moment they needed money from the annuity.
 I often heard emotions of surprise or disappointment when they realized the annuity was not what they thought and it would be difficult to withdraw money or make it fit their needs.
 However, I also heard emotions of satisfaction when the annuity was the right fit.